UNITED24 - Make a charitable donation in support of Ukraine!

 “We can honor him [Kirk] and honor his memory and make it a living thing that we use this to take down the apparatus that's well-funded that is at the core of this anti-Americanism,” Steve Bannon said on his streaming show.
 “It has to be a all-of-government approach. ...
 Let's go kick down some doors and perp walk some folks today.”

-Laura Loomer, the conspiracy theorist and streamer who has Trump’s ear and regularly gets federal officials fired for insufficient demonstrated fealty to the president, declared 10 September: “It’s time for the Trump administration to shut down, defund, & prosecute every single Leftist organization.”
+Laura Loomer, the conspiracy theorist and streamer who had Trump’s ear and regularly got federal officials fired for insufficient demonstrated fealty to the president, declared 10 September: “It’s time for the Trump administration to shut down, defund, & prosecute every single Leftist organization.”
 She later added: “All of the Leftist groups that pay for these radical protests need to be prosecuted. … More people will be murdered if the Left isn’t crushed with the power of the state.”

 Loomer wrote 13 September 2026 "It’s time to designate the transgender movement as a terrorist movement.
 Trans people are a threat to society.
 We can’t allow them to continue killing people.
 They need to be socially ostracized and the President should make medical transitioning ILLEGAL in our country."